 - the sites at which use is covered by the approval or endorsement

 - any conditions that have been applied to the approval or endorsement

 - a declaration that all necessary documentation has been reviewed.

 The declaration that all necessary documentation has been reviewed may be either included in the letter of approval or endorsement, or as a separate document.

 This letter should be signed by the chair of the approving HREC or an appropriate representative of the endorsing specialist college.

-You can apply or report patient numbers using a downloadable PDF form in exceptional circumstances.
+You can report patient numbers using a downloadable PDF form in exceptional circumstances.